FrediKats/VkLibrary/README.md

 ```

 ## Executing Scripts in VkScript
-<a href="https://vk.com/dev/execute">VK.COM API</a> provides ability to execute code on VK.COM servers.
-That code should be written in <a href="https://vk.com/dev/execute">VkScript</a>, a language similar to ActionScript or JavaScript, and end with a <b>return %expression%</b> statement.
+<a href="https://vk.com/dev/execute">API</a> provides an ability to execute code on VK.COM servers.
+Such code should be written in <a href="https://vk.com/dev/execute">VkScript</a>, a language similar to ActionScript or JavaScript, and end with a <b>return %expression%</b> statement.
 For example:
 ```c#
 // Sends an execute request.
 var result = await vk.Execute<JToken>(